Comedian James Corden to leave his CBS late-night show next year | Entertainment

 Comedian James Corden to leave his CBS late-night show next year

-The comedian's contract was due to expire in August but he agreed to host the show for one more season that will run through spring of next year.
-Corden announced the decision during a taping of his Thursday night episode in Los Angeles, the spokesperson said.
+British comedian James Corden said on Thursday he will exit "The Late Late Show" on CBS television in 2023 after eight years as host to explore other opportunities.

-British comedian and talk show host James Corden will exit "The Late Late Show" on CBS television in 2023 after eight years in the job, a network spokesperson said on Thursday.
+British comedian James Corden said on Thursday he will exit "The Late Late Show" on CBS television in 2023 after eight years as host to explore other opportunities.
+Corden announced the news at an episode taping in Los Angeles.
+He told a studio audience that he saw the show, which he began hosting in 2015, as an "adventure" and not his "final destination" in entertainment.

+"I never want this show to overstay its welcome in any way," Corden said in a clip released on YouTube.
+"I always want to love making it.
+And I really think in a year from now that will be a good time to move on and see what else might be out there."
+Corden was relatively unknown in the United States when he began hosting the "Late Late Show" but generated buzz with his viral "Carpool Karaoke" segments in which he sang along with stars including Adele and Lady Gaga.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)